Stivaros/CFApp/README.md

 ### Refactoring

-- [ ] Separate the sticky header and footer CSS
+- [ ] Separate the sticky header and footer CSS.
-- [x] Put all page content into div containers
+- [x] Put all page content into div containers.

 ### Global

 - [x] Push nav items to right margin.
 - [ ] Update navigation link colour.
 - [ ] Footer links to Github and social media.
+- [ ] Remove alert and notice divs from all view pages (they are already in the application layout).

 ### Static Pages

 - [ ] Carousel text styling.
-- [ ] Better content for About page
+- [ ] Better content for About page.
-- [ ] Better content for Contact page
+- [ ] Better content for Contact page.

 ### Products